sebaraj/Mosti/README.md

 The 6502 is an 8-bit microprocessor, originally introduced in 1975.
-This project is an emulator of the 6502 microprocessor, written in C++, using GoogleTest, CMake, Ninja, and Conan.
+This project is an emulator of the 6502 microprocessor, written in C++, using CMake, Ninja, Conan, GoogleTest, and Doxygen.

 ### Opcodes